Procedural Generation of Articulated Simulation-Ready Assets: Infinigen-Articulated

-Infinigen-Sim is designed to aid in creating procedural generators which produce simulation-ready articulated assets.
-It is composed of a set of procedural articulation tools, followed by export code which produces a file for use in robotics simulators.
-This overall workflow is visualized in Fig. \ref{fig:workflow}.
+Infinigen-Articulated consists of a variety of procedural generators for common articulated object categories along with utilities designed to aid in creating custom generators.
+We also develop export code which enables articulated objects to be used in robotics simulators.
+The overall workflow is visualized in \figref{fig:pipeline}.